mavryk-network/LIGO/gitlab-pages/docs/advanced/attributes-decorators.md

 ## @dyn_entry to mark a function as a dynamic entry point

 The `@dyn_entry` attribute is used to indicate that a function should be available as a dynamic entry point of the smart contract.
 Dynamic entry points can be removed or updated without deploying a new contract, unlike entry points marked with `@entry`, which cannot be modified after the contract is originated.
-Dynamic entry points can be used for example to implement a DAO (Decentralized Autonomous Organization) with a built-in update mechanism that allows participants to vote on upgrades to the contract, somewhat akin to the process which allows to amend the Tezos protocol.
+Dynamic entry points can be used for example to implement a DAO (Decentralized Autonomous Organization) with a built-in update mechanism that allows participants to vote on upgrades to the contract, somewhat akin to the process which allows to amend the Mavryk protocol.
 For more information, see [Dynamic entrypoints](../advanced/dynamic-entrypoints.md).

 ## @inline to ensure a function is inlined at its call sites